 - Days sales outstanding ("DSO") is a measure of the number of days our accounts receivable are outstanding based upon the last 90 days of revenue activity, which indicates the timeliness of our cash collection from clients and our overall credit terms to our clients.
-DSO was 74 days and 84 days as of March 31, 2014 and March 31, 2013, respectively.
-Lower DSO contributes to increases in our operating cash balances. - Realized billing rates are the rates we charge our clients for our services, which reflect the value our clients place on our services, market competition and the geographic location in which we perform our services.
-Our realized billing rates have marginally increased for our fiscal year ended March 31, 2014 as compared to our fiscal year ended March 31, 2013.
+As of March 31, 2015 and March 31, 2014 our DSO remains unchanged at 74 days. - Realized billing rates are the rates we charge our clients for our services, which reflect the value our clients place on our services, market competition and the geographic location in which we perform our services.
+Our realized billing rates have remained relatively stable subject to foreign currency exchange fluctuation and inclusive of a significant discount given to one of our largest customers for our fiscal year ended March 31, 2015 as compared to our fiscal year ended March 31, 2014.
 Any increase in realized billing rates is a result of our ability to successfully preserve or increase our billing rates with existing and/or new clients. - Average cost per IT professional is the sum of team member salaries, including variable compensation, and fringe benefits, divided by the average number of IT professionals during the period.
-We experienced an increase in our average cost per IT professional in our fiscal year ended March 31, 2014 as compared to our fiscal year ended March 31, 2013, primarily driven by competition. - Utilization rate indicates the efficiency of our billable IT resources.
-Our utilization rate is defined as the number of billable hours in a given period of time divided by the total number of available hours of our IT professionals in a given period of time, excluding trainees.
+We experienced an increase in our average cost per IT professional in our fiscal year ended March 31, 2015 as compared to our fiscal year ended March 31, 2014, primarily driven by competition. - Utilization rate indicates the efficiency of our billable IT resources.
+Our utilization rate is defined as the number of billable hours in a given period divided by the total number of available hours of our IT professionals in a given period, excluding trainees.
 We track our utilization rates to measure revenue potential and gross profit margins.
 Management's target for the utilization rate is in the low 80% range.
+Our utilization rates were 81%, 83% and 78% for the fiscal years ended March 31, 2015, 2014 and 2013 respectively.
 The utilization rate is affected by the rate of quarterly sequential revenue growth, as well as ability to staff existing IT professionals on billable engagements.
 In growth periods, utilization tends to rise as more resources are deployed to meet rising demand.
-Utilization rates above the target 85% may also indicate that there are insufficient IT professionals to staff existing or future engagements which may result in loss of revenue or inability to service client engagements.
+Utilization rates above the targeted range may also indicate that there are insufficient IT professionals to staff existing or future engagements, which may result in loss of revenue or inability to service client engagements.